abipc/cms/README.md

 RESTful Service to manage (CRUD) movies

+This service is one of the four services required.
+TRANSACTIONAL service that takes care of all the CRUD operations on the movies.

 Batch Create/Update - /movie HTTP Post

 Search - /movie HTTP Get and /movie/search HTTP Post